Westman Steel: Edco Roofing

 Select properly sized vent pipe (a tight fit is important) with metal or rubber boot flashing.
 Follow manufacturer’s installation guidelines and use adequate sealant to assure water tightness.
 Use painted zip screws to install, along with sealant under flashing and on all sides of vent.

-See hanger instructions from the manufacturer for proper use and mounting instructions required.
+IMPORTANT: See hanger instructions from the manufacturer for proper use and mounting instructions required.

 These instructions show modification of the roofing panel

 - Mount hanger over top of panel per diagram.

 - Put a thin protector plate under butt of panel.
 Raise butt with a claw hammer on each side of tab when forming tab back in by hand.
 Do the final tuck with a narrow non-marring tool.